On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Preliminaries

 Notice that if $A$ and $B$ are full non-unit matrices that are stable associates then $A$ is atom if and only if $B$ is atom.
 Furthermore, we note that stable associativity defines an equivalence relation between full matrices over the ring $\fR$.

 We observe that the problem of checking if two polynomials in $\fR$ given as arithmetic formulas are stable associates or not has an efficient randomized algorithm (Lemma~\ref{stable-algo}).

 Now we turn to the problem of noncommutative polynomial factorization.
 By Higman's linearization \cite{Hig,Cohnfir}, given a polynomial $f \in \fR$ there is a positive integer $\ell$ such that $f$ is stably associated with a \emph{linear matrix} $L \in \fR^{\ell \times \ell}$, that is to say, the entries of $L$ are affine linear forms.\footnote{More generally, by Higman's linearization any matrix of polynomials $M$ is stably associated with a linear matrix $L \in \fR^{\ell \times \ell}$ for some $\ell$.} Higman's linearization process is a simple algorithm obtaining the linear matrix $L$ for a given $f$, and it plays a crucial role in our factorization algorithm.
-We describe it and state an effective version \cite{GGOW20} which gives a simple polynomial-time algorithm to compute $L$ when $f$ is given as a non-commutative arithmetic formula.
+We first describe it and then recall an effective version \cite{GGOW20} which gives a simple polynomial-time algorithm to compute $L$ when $f$ is given as a non-commutative arithmetic formula.
+Then we state our stronger result showing that even if $f$ is given by an algebraic branching program as input we can compute its Higman linearization in deterministic polynomial time.